AvaProtocol/OAK-docs/_docs/developer-guide-overview.md

 - Support scheduling recurring actions

 ### XCMP Event
 Our XCMP event trigger allows you to schedule an action when an XCMP event is received.
 We are thinking about two different version of this trigger.
-First, you could register this event and the data with OAK.
+First, you could register this event and the data with Ava Protocol.
 This would allow other users to create triggers based on the data inside this event.
-Second, you could simply create a trigger that fires when this event is received by OAK.
+Second, you could simply create a trigger that fires when this event is received by Ava Protocol.

 ### On-chain Event
 Our on-chain event would work almost the same as the XCMP event trigger.